devgianlu/PYX-Reloaded/README.md

 **For development of the game itself only!
-Submit non-game design changes to mainline material-ui!!!**
+Submit non-game design changes to mainline material-ui!!!
+When we complete the game development, we should merge this back into material-ui, then merge material-ui into master to get at least an operational game - at least it'll be the first thing people see.
+When done, work on other features should continue in material-ui and derivative branches of it.**

 Pretend You're Xyzzy
 ===================